moha1325/techsharedraft/README.md

   input.addEventListener('change', function(event){
     // handle image here
-    // perhaps send to server, or if you want put contents in a variable to send to server along with other editor contents
+    // perhaps send to server, or contents in a variable to send to server upon submit along with other editor contents

   })